jchen006/shenanigans/README.md

 ## License

-Copyright (C) 2016  Jeffery Chen and Siddhartho Bhattacharya
+Copyright (C) 2016  Jeffrey Chen and Siddhartho Bhattacharya

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License